Flamekebab/picture_this/README.md

 ## How it works :desktop_computer:

-Users can create an account with a username, email, and password - passwords are hashed and salted using Python's **bcrypt** module and added to the **PostgreSQL** database using **SQLAlchemy**.
+Users can create an account with a username, email, and password - passwords are hashed and salted using Python's **bcrypt** module and added to the **SQLite** database using **SQLAlchemy**.

-We are confident the database is set up proprerly because we ran our **Unittest** test suite before starting the server!
+We are confident the database is set up properly because we ran our **Unittest** test suite before starting the server!

 ![app screenshot](/static/img/pt_img_register.png)